hpides/BDL/tutorial_02_cluster_passwordless_ssh_and_environment_variables.md

 ### Setup Passwordless SSH on Pi Nodes

-This section has to be repeat for each node.
+This section has to be repeated for each node.
 Connect to the node with `ssh pi@node0<nodeID>`.
 Once you successfully SSH into the PI, upgrade the package manager with:

 ```
 ssh pi@node0<nodeID>